-IRISH PUFFINS TRACKED BY GPS REVEAL THEY HAVE ADAPTED THEIR BEHAVIOUR TO USE TIDES WHEN FORAGING
+IRISH PUFFINS TRACKED BY GPS REVEAL THEY HAVE ADOPTED THEIR BEHAVIOUR TO USE TIDES WHEN FORAGING

 For the first time a new study has revealed that puffins are capable of modifying their behaviour to drastically reduce the effort of searching for food by using the strong tidal currents in the Irish Sea and saving up to 46% of their usual energy usage.